 From the literature on drivers of capital flows, there is evidence that different types of flows are sensitive to different factors, categorized as either pull (domestic) or push (global or external).
+Avdjiev et al. (2017) analyzes flows by sector of counterparty (banks, corporates, sovereigns) and among other results, provides evidence that global risk aversion and domestic downturns are associated with a decline in capital inflows for banks and corporates, but a rise in EME sovereign bond sales.
 Koepke (2019) provides a survey of empirical literature on Emerging Market capital flows and illustrates that global risk aversion negatively affects portfolio and banking flows, while pull factors (domestic output growth, asset returns and country risk) seem relevant for banking flows.
-Cerutti et al. (2019) illustrate that the relative importance of push factors varies greatly by type of flow.
+Cerutti et al. (2019) illustrate that the relative importance of push factors varies greatly by type of flow (portfolio debt and equity, banking, FDI).
+Highlighting the relevance of domestic policy and institutions, Bush (2019) finds that portfolio debt flows are insensitive to capital account policies while FDI and inward equity flows are.
 Forbes and Warnock (2012) focus on particular surges and "sudden stop" episodes for foreign flows finding these extreme events are associated with global factors.

 Another set of papers analyses the role of particular capital flow channels.
-Most focus on banks, partly given their historic importance: before the Great Financial Crisis (GFC), bank loans accounted for around 30% of non-FDI capital inflows to EMEs (Cerutti and Hong (2018)).
-And, partly due to data availability: the Bank for International Settlements (BIS) publish data on cross-border bank lending.6 The results focus on the financial intermediation function of banks and heterogeneity across banks with respect to their business models and balance sheets.
+Most focus on banking flows.
+These have historically been important: before the Great Financial Crisis (GFC), bank loans accounted for around 30% of non-FDI capital inflows to EMEs (Cerutti and Hong (2018)).
+Also, the Bank for International Settlements (BIS) publish data on cross-border bank lending which allows for cross-country studies.